WHITE ROCK NEIGHBOURHOOD VENTURES (WRNV) BOARD

 Jess is the Project Champion for the Observer Building development and a Director of White Rock Neighbourhood Ventures.

-She has 25 years’ experience as a local community activist and entrepreneur in Deptford and Hastings and at national level in executive leadership roles at the British Urban Regeneration Association and Locality, including leading the development and delivery of the Meanwhile Project, the Campaign Against Delinquent Ownership, and the national Community Organisers programme An active social entrepreneur, she has established community enterprises in publishing, heritage, tourism, childcare, financial management, neighbourhood development, workspace and, more recently, homes that are genuinely affordable in perpetuity.
+She has 25 years’ experience as a local community activist and entrepreneur in Deptford and Hastings.
+An active social entrepreneur, she has established community enterprises in publishing, heritage, tourism, childcare, financial management, neighbourhood development, workspace and, more recently, homes that are genuinely affordable in perpetuity.

 Eddie Bridgeman – Director (Meanwhile Space)